History of generative AI innovations spans 9 decades

 Intel, the leading chipmaker a decade ago and now worth less than Nvidia, announced plans to phase out its new AI chip in favor of a comprehensive data center product for training AI.

 Against this backdrop, High-Flyer revealed a new advanced GenAI reasoning model called DeepSeek-R1, allegedly trained at a fraction of the cost of OpenAI's flagship O1 reasoning model.
-This triggered a $1 trillion drop in the stock price valuations of AI leaders, including Nvidia, Google, Oracle and Apple.
+The announcement triggered a $1 trillion drop in the stock price valuations of AI leaders, including Apple, Google, Nvidia and Oracle.
 Reports from China that the model cost just $6 million to build were dispelled, with the actual cost speculated at about $1.6 billion.
 OpenAI and Microsoft claimed that DeepSeek training illegally violated terms of use agreements when distilling information from OpenAI during the training process.

-Improvements in AI development platforms will help accelerate research and development of better GenAI capabilities for text, images, video, 3D content, pharmaceuticals, supply chains, logistics and business processes.
-As good as these new one-off tools are, the most significant impact of GenAI will be realized when these capabilities are embedded directly into better versions of today's tools.
+Google announced support for emerging AI content provenance and traceability frameworks, including SynthID and C2PA Content Credentials.
+Improvements in AI development platforms are expected to accelerate R&D into better GenAI capabilities for text, images, video, 3D content, pharmaceuticals, supply chains, logistics and business processes.
+As good as these new one-off tools are, the most significant effect of GenAI will be realized when these capabilities are embedded directly into better versions of today's tools.

-Innovations in embodied AI will begin to shift the focus from what people say about the world to how these systems can interact with the world more efficiently.
-Early use cases will see value in improving autonomous AI agents that drive processes within various enterprise platforms for CRM, ERP and process automation.
-Eventually, these innovations will find their way into humanoid robots, self-driving cars and more automated warehouses and self-driving cars.
+Innovations in embodied AI are shifting the focus from what people say about the world to how these systems can interact with the world more efficiently.
+Early use cases demonstrated value in improving autonomous AI agents that drive processes within enterprise platforms for CRM, ERP and process automation.
+Eventually, these innovations will find their way into humanoid robots, self-driving cars and more automated warehouses.

 George Lawton is a journalist based in London.
 Over the last 30 years, he has written more than 3,000 stories about computers, communications, knowledge management, business, health and other areas that interest him.